Styyx1/Ruvaak-Readme/README.md

 - Precision
 - Swiftly Order Squad (hotkey is set for gamepad so you need to change that for kb&m; D-Pad right is the default key on Gamepad)
 - I recommend to look at 'Breakable Equipment' to flag any lantern (one is found in the starting room) as unbreakable

+Afterwards, activate ``Shadow of Skyrim`` in its MCM (sometimes need to do it twice) and adjust to your liking.
+I highly recommend turning off ``Nemesis uses Gear`` in order to not get your stuff taken away by a despawning enemy.

 Ruvaak also makes use of a few GUI menus: